tsgates/arch-wiki-markdown/wiki/Uniform_Look_for_Qt_and_GTK_Applications.md

 Uniform Look for Qt and GTK Applications
 ========================================

-> Summary

-This articles details theme configuration of GTK+ at Qt applications to ensure a uniform style.
-This article will cover configuration, theme engines, tricks and troubleshooting.

-> Related
+Related articles

-GTK+
+-   GTK+

-Qt
+-   Qt

 Qt and GTK+ based programs both use a different widget toolkit to render the graphical user interface.
 Each come with different themes, styles